 After a solid year of use, after trying out one at the back door before adding one to the front door, I’m ready to permanently declare my love for the Waterhog on the blog.
 We bought ours from L.L.Bean after reading through hundreds of too-good-to-be-true, 5 star reviews.
 Like, I’ve had mine for 10 years and it still looks brand new.
 These clean up so easily.
 They stay in place and lay flat.
 They keep my floors completely dry.

 The reviews didn’t lie.
 We’ve loved ours for all the same reasons.
 They vacuum or shake clean in the winter.
 And as soon as the temperatures warm up, we spray them down outside for a thorough post-winter clean.
 They come in a variety of colors and sizes so you can customize them to your space.
 Best of all, they never seem to age, which is good, because these doormats are a bit of an investment.
 With that said, I recommend purchasing them during a sale.
-Speaking of, the waterhog gods must have been at work because I woke up to a 25% off sale at L.L.Bean this morning.
-Use code Bean25.
-Ends Tuesday, February 19, 2019.
-Also, I wasn’t kidding about the poem.
+Here’s that poem I mentioned.
 Brace yourself.

 Ode to the Waterhog

 On a mat for the front and back doors

 To protect our beloved wood floors.

 One—it thrives throughout the seasons.

 And despite all the rain, snow, and ice,